vikchupak/AWS/services/kms/cseVsSse.md

 ---

+- Upload
   - Client asks KMS for DEK + Encrypted DEK
   - Client encrypts data using DEK + attaches encrypted DEK as metadata and sends encripted data to S3
+- Download
   - Client gets a object from S3.
 Extracts encrypted DEK from object metadata
     - Asks KMS to decrypt DEK and send it back
     - Client uses DEK to decrypt the object

 ---